monkegame/monkeOneTap/README.md

 * a paper server

 # how to use
-in the ``config.yml``, set your dblocation like: D://databases/database.db
+in the ``config.yml``, set your dblocation like: D://databases/database.db (linux users: you should know how to do it.)

 in your database, make a table with 3 columns: uuid (text, primary key, unique), username (text), killcount (integer) and in ``config.yml`` point to the table's name